liqueurdetoile/DotObjectArray/README.md

 You can only treat with the whole data object through this property. *Data is kept under a "private" `_data` property that can be accessed though I do not recommend it, especially for imports*

 #### Fetch dataset
-Specific dataset linked to a key can be retrieved with the `dataset` method and using dot notation :
+Specific dataset linked to a key can be retrieved with the `dataset` method (or its alias `pull` method) and using dot notation :
 ```javascript
 var doa = new ObjectArray({
   dat: {